o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 For the Vesta proof, [`log2(domain_size) = 16`](https://github.com/MinaProtocol/mina/blob/8814cea6f2dfbef6fb8b65cbe9ff3694ee81151e/src/lib/crypto/kimchi_backend/pasta/basic/kimchi_pasta_basic.ml#L17), and for the Pallas proof, [`log2(domain_size) = 15`](https://github.com/MinaProtocol/mina/blob/8814cea6f2dfbef6fb8b65cbe9ff3694ee81151e/src/lib/crypto/kimchi_backend/pasta/basic/kimchi_pasta_basic.ml#L16).
 The size of the SRS over BN254 is $N = 2^{15}$, which is so far the largest existing SRS that is available in this context.

-For each curve we will need to verify two MSMs, since every step consumes two wraps, and thus each proof is carrying a pair of IPA commitments to check.
+Note: for each curve we will need to verify *two MSMs*, since every step consumes two wraps, and thus each proof is carrying a pair of IPA commitments to check.

 To reiterate on the curve choices: assuming we verify an MSM for a Step proof:
 - $\mathbb{F}_{scalar}(\mathrm{BN254})$ is the field the circuit has to be expressed in